wfpaisa/plane-icon-theme/README.md

-**Currently in BETA**

 # Plane icon theme

 A simple iconset, preferably used in dark versions of Gnome.
-Love/Arch/Inkscape/Gnome
+Love/Arch/Inkscape/Gnome, more information in [Plane project](https://github.com/wfpaisa/plane)

 - Source icons in = `./src/variants/plane`  and `./src/variants/*` are all posible variants